ircv3/ircv3-specifications/extensions/message-redaction.md

 This specification adds the `draft/message-redaction` capability.
 Clients MUST ignore this capability's value, if any.

-Implementations that negotiate these capabilities indicate that they are capable of handling the respective commands and message tags described below.
+Implementations that negotiate this capability indicate that they are capable of handling the command described below.

 ### Command